An industrial maintenace worker reviews asset condition data on a tablet to help calculate MTTR.What is Mean Time to Repair (MTTR)?

 Predictive Maintenance

 The insights gained from condition monitoring unlock the ability to perform predictive maintenance on your equipment.
 Predictive maintenance is different from scheduled preventative maintenance because it uses data from your machines themselves to predict when failures may occur and help prevent them from happening in the first place.
-These data-driven insights allow you to continuously improve your MTTR scores, ultimately time and costs while maximizing production uptime.
+These data-driven insights allow you to continuously improve your MTTR scores, ultimately reducing both time and costs while maximizing production uptime.

 What is the Difference between MTTR, MTBF, MTTF, MTTFd, and FIT?